oobecomau/desktop.gov.au/docs/blueprint/essential-eight-maturity.md

 PowerShell script block logging is enabled via MEM in accordance with the ACSC [Hardening Microsoft Windows 10 version 21H1 Workstations](https://www.cyber.gov.au/resources-business-and-government/maintaining-devices-and-systems/system-hardening-and-administration/system-hardening/hardening-microsoft-windows-10-version-21h1-workstations) hardening guide.
 Defender for Endpoint also centrally stores EDR logs for all Windows 10 blueprint devices, which includes PowerShell script execution and resultant events.

 As all required technical controls are implemented by the blueprint, the maturity level has been assessed at 3*.
-Note, this assessment assumes agencies undertake the recommendations presented below.
+Note, this assessment assumes organisations undertake the recommendations presented below.

-\* If agencies do not license and configure Defender for Endpoint as recommended by the blueprint, their maturity will be reduced to 2 unless a central logging facility is implemented to retrieve PowerShell logs from Windows 10 devices.
+\* If organisations do not license and configure Defender for Endpoint as recommended by the blueprint, their maturity will be reduced to 2 unless a central logging facility is implemented to retrieve PowerShell logs from Windows 10 devices.

 ### Recommendations

-Agencies should review Defender for Endpoint alerts and logs to detect unauthorised PowerShell execution attempts.
+Organisations should review Defender for Endpoint alerts and logs to detect unauthorised PowerShell execution attempts.

 ## Restrict administrative privileges